Comment by solatic

 In your example, I think

-1. you shouldn't have to think about scale and provisioning at the service/cluster level, it should always be at the multitenant zonal level, this is one of the cardinal sins Kubernetes made that Borg handled much better
+1. you shouldn't have to think about scaling and provisioning at this level of granularity, it should always be at the multitenant zonal level, this is one of the cardinal sins Kubernetes made that Borg handled much better

 2. YAML is indeed garbage but availability reporting and alerting need better official support, it doesn't make sense for every ecommerce shop and bank to building this stuff